averissimo/teal-enhancements/draft.md

   - hierarchical nature - filtering on a parent dataset filters out the child datasets as well

+Learning objectives:
+* understands the relationship between the filter panel and data passed to modules
+* can save and restore filtering states
+* can launch a `teal` application with a custom filtering state

 ## 7. Report functionality.

 - The structure of the UI: